-- Why Should You Consider Becoming An Accountant?
+- 01. Why Should You Consider Becoming An Accountant?

-- The AAT or Association of Accounting Technicians
+- 02. The AAT or Association of Accounting Technicians

-- The ACCA or Association of Chartered Certified Accountants
+- 03. The ACCA or Association of Chartered Certified Accountants

-- The ICAEW or Institute of Chartered Accountants in England and Wales
+- 04. The ICAEW or Institute of Chartered Accountants in England and Wales

-- The CIMA or Chartered Institute of Management Accountants
+- 05. The CIMA or Chartered Institute of Management Accountants

-- Find An Accounting Tutor
+- 06. Find An Accounting Tutor

 In the United Kingdom, only a few regulatory bodies issue certified accounting qualifications.
 None of them requires specific GSCEs, BTECs or A-levels to be taken.
 Within accounting exists specialities such as management accounting (focusing on budget forecasting and cost reports and statistics), financial accounting (focusing on producing financial statements based on market trend and companies results) or tax accounting (that focuses on advising companies on how to complete their tax form and maybe claim some taxes back along the way).
 Though you don't need a specific degree to become an accountant, a good analytical mind and a knack for numbers will definitely go a long way as you will probably spend a fair amount of time reading accounting reports.
 From accountant to finance manager and maybe one day Chief Financial Officer of a listed company, the road may be long but not impossible.

 Why Should You Consider Becoming An Accountant?